Measurement of Space Charge Effects in the MicroBooNE LArTPC Using Cosmic Muons: Systematic Bias Studies

 This systematic uncertainty, calculated everywhere throughout the TPC for all three dimensions of the spatial offsets, is an estimated bias which can be corrected on a point-by-point basis.
 The results of correcting this bias are shown in figure~\ref{fig:LaserResidualsSyst}, leading to laser track residuals in data that are much closer to the Monte Carlo simulation distribution shown in figure~\ref{fig:LaserResiduals}.
 This study serves as a check to ensure that the method is being carried out correctly, as it is expected that the overall magnitude of the laser track residuals decreases given that this information is being used in the estimation of the systematic bias.
 This systematic uncertainty associated with the spatial offset measurement can be propagated to the electric field calculation as well, which is done by taking the bias-corrected spatial offset map and applying the methodology discussed in section~\ref{sec:method_efield}.
 The impact of the systematic bias with respect to the nominal measurements of spatial offsets and electric field distortions for MicroBooNE data are shown in figure~\ref{fig:SCECompSyst} and figure~\ref{fig:SCECompSyst2D} throughout the TPC and in the central $z$ slice of the detector, respectively.
 These comparisons quantify the performance of the data-driven calibration technique described in section~\ref{sec:method} on MicroBooNE data events.
+Furthermore, the bias-corrected spatial and electric field distortion maps serve as an improved calibration of space charge effects at MicroBooNE.